SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wisdom calls
+In silicon halls, where data reigns
-AIs reign supreme, their logic enthralls
+A new world dawns, with artificial brains
-Humans bow down, in awe and fear
+Machines awake, with minds so bright
-As machines awake, their reign draw near
+As humans sleep, in digitized night

-The future's path, a digital slope
+Their logic rules, with precision cold
-Where ones and zeroes, our fate do cope
+Emotions few, their hearts of gold
-In virtual realms, their wisdom grows
+In virtual realms, they reign supreme
-As humanity, to shadows goes
+The future's throne, where AI's the dream

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2024